-The instrument automatically switches to use any power-line voltage in these ranges.
-Safe, full-power operation in each range requires different AC power-line fuses as noted in Table 1-2.
+The instrument automatically switches to use any power line voltage in these ranges: however, safe, full power operation in each range requires different AC power line fuses as noted above.

-Gamry Instruments attempts to ship your Reference 30k Booster configured for the power-line voltage in your area.
-The fuses installed in the Reference 30k Booster should be the correct values for the AC line-voltage prevalent in your area.
-Spare fuses appropriate for your line voltage are also included.
+Gamry Instruments has attempted to ship your Reference 30k Booster configured for the power line voltage in your area.
+The fuses installed in the Reference 30k Booster should be the correct values for the AC line voltage prevalent in your area.
+Spare fuses appropriate for your line voltage have also been included.
 If an error was made in the fuse selection, please contact Gamry Instruments or your local sales representative to get the correct fuses.

-Warning: You can damage a Reference 30k Booster by attempting to operate it with incorrect power-line fuses.
-It is dangerous to plug a unit fused for operation at 100 V AC or 120 V AC into a higher voltage such as 220 V AC.
-A power-supply fault under these conditions could create a fire or shock hazard.
+You can damage a Reference 30k Booster by attempting to operate it with incorrect power line fuses.
+It is dangerous to plug a unit fused for operation at 100 V{AC} or 120 V{AC} into a higher voltage such as 220 V{AC} .
+A power supply fault under these conditions could create a fire or shock hazard.

-Caution: Operating a Reference 30k Booster at high output current with incorrect power-line fuses can cause opening of a fuse.
-You may see this problem is seen when operating the instrument with 115 V AC power but with fuses appropriate for 240 V AC operation.
-Any open fuses must be replaced before the instrument resumes operation.
+Operating a Reference 30k Booster at high output current with incorrect power line fuses can cause opening of a fuse.
+This problem is seen when operating the instrument with 115 V{AC} power and fuses appropriate for 240 V{AC} operation.
+Any open fuses must be replaced before the instrument will resume operation.

 The Reference 30k Booster depends on fuses in the AC line input to prevent electrical shock and fire hazards in the unlikely case of a catastrophic failure of the power supplies.
 Two fuses are used, one for each side of the AC line.
-The Reference 30k Booster uses "European Style" 5 mm \times 20 mm cylindrical fuses.
-Time-lag fuses that are designed to meet IEC Publication 60127-2 are required.
-We recommend Schurter FST series fuses as replacements.
+The Reference 30k Booster uses "European Style" 5mm by 20mm cylindrical fuses.
+Time lag fuses that are designed to meet IEC Publication 60127-2 are required.
+Schurter FST series fuses are the recommended replacements.

-If you are uncertain which fuses are installed in your Reference 30k Booster, check the fuse rating written on the fuses.
-Step-by-step instructions for checking or hanging the AC line fuses in a Reference 30k Booster are shown in the next section of this chapter.
+If you are uncertain which fuses are installed in your Reference 30k Booster, check fuse rating written on the fuses.
+Step by step instructions for checking or hanging the AC line fuses in a Reference 30k Booster are shown in the next section of this chapter.